 The basic principles of accounting remain the same, but there are some fundamental differences.

-Sales tax is confusing
+1. Sales tax can be confusing

 One of the biggest drawcards of selling online is being able to market and sell to a wider group of people.
-The downside is figuring out and staying on top of your sales tax obligations .
+The downside is figuring out and staying on top of your sales tax obligations.

 For most traditional businesses, you must file for sales tax in the state or country where you are a tax resident because your products or services are sold or paid for in that state or country.
 That changes when you’re dealing with international or interstate customers.